matttpj/CarND-Traffic-Sign-Classifier/writeup_CarND-Traffic-Sign-Classifier_P3.md

 * test set accuracy of ? **still to do**

 If an iterative approach was chosen: **still to do**
-* What was the first architecture that was tried and why was it chosen? **The architecture was kept pretty much the same as provided by the course**
+* What was the first architecture that was tried and why was it chosen? **The architecture was kept pretty much the same as provided by the Udacity programme**
 * What were some problems with the initial architecture? **still to do**
 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting. **still to do**
+A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
 * Which parameters were tuned?
-How were they adjusted and why? **still to do** Through trial and error, I found the following:
+How were they adjusted and why?
+Through trial and error, I adjusted the following parameters:
-__EPOCHS__ >> Accuracy improved after ~ 8 epochs but by 12 epochs any improvement was minimal
+__EPOCHS__ >> _Accuracy improved after ~ 8 epochs but by 12 epochs any improvement was minimal_
-__mu__ >> Accuracy decreased if mu was made too large or too small __sigma__ >> Accuracy decreased if sigma was made too large or too small __rate__ >> Accuracy decreased if the training rate was made too large or too small __SCALE_FACTOR [initial]__  >> This needed to be kept < 2.8 so that the pickle file did not exceed 3GB limit in the Udacity workspace.
-However, for my final few rounds I stopped loading from the pickle file.
+__mu__ >> _Accuracy decreased if mu was made too large or too small_
+__sigma__ >> _Accuracy decreased if sigma was made too large or too small_
+__rate__ >> _Accuracy decreased if the training rate was made too large or too small_ __SCALE_FACTOR [initial]__  >> _This needed to be kept < 2.8 so that the pickle file did not exceed 3GB limit in the Udacity workspace.
+However, for my final few rounds I stopped loading from the pickle file._
+__DROP_OUT__ >> _Accuracy improved dramatically after adding this_
 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model? **still to do**
+How might a dropout layer help with creating a successful model? _Convolution layer works well for traffic sign classifying as we apply multiple filters over the image to extract different features and then the model learns those filters!_  _A dropout layer can be useful in a CNN to prevent the model from overfitting._

 If a well known architecture was chosen:
 * What architecture was chosen?  **LeNet** _[but modified as per Udacity programme recommendation]_
-* Why did you believe it would be relevant to the traffic sign application?  _[as per programme recommendation]_
+* Why did you believe it would be relevant to the traffic sign application?  _LeNet is a proven re-usable architecture for achieving high level of accuracy for 2D image recognition and the German traffic sign database holds a large number of well-defined traffic sign photos for which the variation for each sign is minimal; the only things that are changing are things like viewing angle, light conditions etc..._
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well? **still to do**